No Matter Who Wins the Syrian Civil War, Israel Loses

 If you want to understand Israel’s ambivalence about the outcome of Syria’s war, look no further than Avigdor Lieberman.
 In 2016, Lieberman, Israel’s hawkish defense minister, condemned Bashar al-Assad, the president of Syria, as a “butcher.”
 He asserted Israel’s moral imperative to oppose genocide, born from the Holocaust, as a reason to oppose the Syrian government’s massacres.
 It is in Israel’s interest, he added, that Assad and his Iranian allies “be thrown out of Syria.”
 Fast forward to earlier this month.
-While touring Israeli air defense units, Lieberman struck an optimistic note about Assad’s gaining strength, saying it means “there is a real address, someone responsible, and central rule” in Syria.
+While touring Israeli air-defense units, Lieberman struck an optimistic note about Assad’s gaining strength, saying it means “there is a real address, someone responsible, and central rule” in Syria.
 Asked whether he believed this would decrease the possibility of clashes on Israel’s northern border, he said: “I believe so.
 I think this is also in Assad’s interest.”

 Those two positions represent Israel’s conflicted priorities in Syria.
 On the one hand, Assad is Iran’s most important ally in the Arab world—the state he rules provides Tehran with access to Israel’s northern border, and facilitates the flow of weapons to Hezbollah.
 On the other hand, Assad—his government’s fiercely anti-Israel rhetoric notwithstanding—represents a known quantity to Israel, unlike the chaotic tangle of Sunni militias and jihadist organizations that would replace him.
 Until recently, Israel’s border with Syria had been its quietest frontier for four decades.